BLOCKvIO/web-face-sdk/README.md

 #### Fetching a vAtom

-You are able to fetch a vAtom by providing it's id.
-Currently this is restricted to the backing vAtom or one of it's children.
+Fetch a permitted vAtom by providing its `id`.

+Restriction: Only the backing vAtom of one of its immediate children may be queried.
 >Providing an id that is not the backing vAtom or one it's children will cause an error to be thrown.

 ```